cal-itp/benefits/docs/configuration/oauth.md

 - `oauth` is an `authlib.integrations.django_client.OAuth` instance

 Consumers call `benefits.oauth.client.create_client(oauth, provider)` with the name of a client to obtain an Authlib client instance.
-If that client name has not been registered yet, `_register_provider(oauth_registry, provider)` uses data from the given `AuthProvider` instance to register the client into this instance and returns the client object.
+If that client name has not been registered yet, `_register_provider(oauth_registry, provider)` uses data from the given `ClaimsProvider` instance to register the client into this instance and returns the client object.

 [oauth-client]: https://github.com/cal-itp/benefits/blob/main/benefits/oauth/client.py